ShadowMaking/secret/docs/EigenSecret Product Manual v1.0.md

 <div align=left><img src="https://raw.githubusercontent.com/ieigen/secret/master/docs/images/Enter%206-digit%20code%20as%20Google%20Authenticator%20code.png" width="270px"></div>

-4.Click the restore key, and enter the corresponding secret share that has beensent to the friend's mailbox previously.
+4.Click the restore key, and input the corresponding secret share that has beensent to the friend's mailbox previously.
 Then click confirm to recover the secret recovery phrase or private key

 <div align=left><img src="https://raw.githubusercontent.com/ieigen/secret/master/docs/images/Input%20the%20restore%20key.png" width="270px"></div>

+5. Double click the key to clip it and paste it into your wallets

-## Private Key Import
+## Import existing secrets

 1.Click Create Secret in the upper-right corner.